tangjm/data-engineering-notes/public/AWS/module6_compute/notes_compute.md

 Each instance comes with a documented network bandwith(Gbps)

-By default AWS EC2 tries to spread out your instnaces across the underlying hardware when you create many instances at once.
+By default AWS EC2 tries to spread out your instances across the underlying hardware when you create many instances at once.

 But you can use placement groups to influence the placement of a group of interdependent instances to meet your compute needs.

 Some instance types will allow you to configure enhanced networking to get higher packet per second (PPS) performance, lower delay variation in the arrival of packets over the network (network jitter) and lower latencies.
-Consult the Elastic Network Adapter (ENA)
+Consult the Elastic Network Adapter (ENA) for more information.

 **Step 3: Specify network settings**